-This competition includes one absolute priority.
-In accordance with 34 CFR 75.105(b)(2)(v), this absolute priority is from allowable activities specified in sections 662 and 681 of the Individuals with Disabilities Education Act (IDEA) (20 U.S.C.
+This competition includes one absolute priority and three competitive preference priorities.
+In accordance with 34 CFR 75.105(b)(2)(v), the absolute priority and competitive preference priorities are from allowable activities specified in sections 662 and 681 of the Individuals with Disabilities Education Act (IDEA) (20 U.S.C.
 1462 and 1481).